 - My goal is to make you evaluate all your financial decisions, even if they seem small or irrelevant: have you considered the type of fuel your business vehicles are using?
 Would another type help you reduce your variable expenses?

 - Have you considered the impact of an electric vehicle on your variable expenses?

 - Finally, is it the best option to have a company vehicle?
 Would it be better for you to rent or even outsource the job you do with the vehicle?

-11. Auctions and Second-hand Markets
+12. Buy at Auctions and Second-Hand Markets